opencomputeproject/onie/docs/developers/contributing.rst

   platform-onie-common-env.patch
   platform-common-env.patch

-These files are the "core ONIE" u-boot patches.
+These files are the "core ONIE" U-Boot patches.

 Each specific machine also adds one (or more) patches to the end.
-The machine specific patch adds machine specific details like memory controller configuration, NOR flash layout, etc.
+The machine-specific patch adds machine-specific details like memory controller configuration, NOR flash layout, etc.

-The machine specific patch for the Freescale P2020RDB-PCA evaluation board is here::
+The machine-specific patch for the Freescale P2020RDB-PCA evaluation board is here::

   build-04:~/onie$ ls -l machine/fsl_p2020rdbpca/u-boot/